Tuesday, 28 November 2017

 In the second scene we used a brightly coloured background to emphasise the spectacle element of the pop genre.The mid-shot also emphasises the vocalist performing as well as the background.
 Artists and actors in pop music videos usually wear a lot of makeup which defines their facial features better and allows the audience to clearly see their expressions.
 With this in mind, I did Cherry's makeup quite full on to represent this.

-mid shot to show the creative ability of the artist by capturing her singing with a microphone.
+In the third sequence, we focused on the editing as pop music videos use tints and filters to make them more intriguing to the audience.
+By adding filters it can give off certain moods and emotions.
+We used a mid shot to show the creative ability of the artist by capturing her singing with a microphone.
 MES is effectively used in this scene as it attracts the audience to the video as it is eye catching and draw them into watching it beginning to end which is important as we do not want them to lose interest.
 Lighting is also used effectively as it makes the video more realistic as the bright colours make the audience feel happy and makes them feel like they are part of the video.

 These sequences use Berger's theory.
 This is because all the scenes can be interpreted differently as different audiences have different perspectives.
 For our music videos, we have decided to do the Pop Genre as it is the one that can be used best within a music video.